 If you're looking for a rest from the hiking, or want more impressive landscapes in Newfoundland there are several other activities which are worth checking out.

-Corner Brook / Steady Brook: these beautiful town is an hour from the park entrance and offers more outdoor activities.
+Corner Brook / Steady Brook.
+These beautiful towns are an hour from the park entrance and offers several outdoor activities.
 There is a beautiful waterfall and more hiking spots, as well as a ski resort.

-L'Anse aux Meadows: this stunning park is located 4 hours north of Gros Morne National Park, notable for it's history as a viking settlement.
+L'Anse aux Meadows: This stunning park is located 4 hours north of Gros Morne National Park, notable for it's history as a viking settlement and evidence of first European presence in North America.

-Bonavista: if the drive from St. John's to Gros Morne is too long to fit into your schedule, we'd recommend looking into the Bonavista Peninsula.
+Bonavista: If the drive from St. John's to Gros Morne is too long to fit into your schedule, we recommend looking into the Bonavista Peninsula.
 In addition to the wildlife, the area has impressive coastal views from Dungeon Provincial Park, numerous hiking trails including Klondike and Skerwink Trail, and a famous lighthouse on the cape.
 Stop by the town of Dildo on the way.

 No trip to Newfoundland is complete without exploring Gros Morne National Park.
-While researching the park may be intimidating, we'd recommend starting by choosing a few favourite hikes and activities, then booking a campground or cottage nearby.
+While researching the park may be intimidating, you can start by choosing a few favourite hikes and activities, then booking a campground or cottage nearby.
 Any lover of the outdoors will want to spend several days in the park to fully experience all it has to offer.
-We'd recommend a minimum of two nights, however we could easily spend two weeks in this Newfoundland park and not run out of things to do.
+We recommend a minimum of two nights, however we could easily spend two weeks in this Newfoundland park and not run out of things to do.
+The park is open year-round however some amenities close during off season.